-Transmission une v ault upgrades - Rogers Road Sub station \$ 308,308

 Project time frame: 2017-2024

 Total cost estimate: \$773,000

 Carryover estimate: \$166,000

-Upgrade two vaults two 115 kV circuits deenergized to perf reside in single chamber commor n vaults which requ ire both circuits to be 2

-115 kV circuit their own separate chamber.
+Upgrade two vaults to separate the existing 115 kV underground transmission line circuits.
+Currently, two 115 kV circuits reside in single chamber common vaults which require both circuits to be deenergized to perform any maintenance on the lines.
+Creating a dual chamber vault will provide each 115 kV circuit their own separate chamber.
 This configuration will require only a single-circuit outage to perform vault maintenance activities and a single transmission line can remain energized to serve the substation.